Mithgroth/SignHere/README.md

 ## Notes
 - Files with no extension are represented as `Extension.None`.
-- Extensions starting with a number are escaped with an underscore (_) in `Extension` enum, since an enum member cannot start with a number. (eg. Extension 3GP is represented as `Extension._3GP`)
+- Extensions starting with a number are escaped with an underscore _ in `Extension` enum, since an enum member cannot start with a number. (_eg.
+Extension 3GP is represented as `Extension._3GP`_)
 - `Category` relies on definition field in [filesignatures.net](https://filesignatures.net/) ([example, JPEG extension](https://filesignatures.net/index.php?search=JPEG&mode=EXT)).
 Until all extensions are processed and categorised manually, validating with this type might be deceiving. `Category.Video` will only filter the extensions with the word "video" in their descriptions.

 ## TODO
 - Performance improvements
 - Include other file signature databases
 - Support for `File` type if requested
-- Manual assigning of `Categories`
+- Manual assigning of `Category`s
 - More tests
+- Better icon